Everything you wanted to know about the Tristan chord but were afraid to ask

 [Roger North, Wagner's Most Subtle Art: An analytic study of 'Tristan und Isolde', p.
 159]

-basic motif (as he calls it) 1, a short musical cell first heard in the Prelude, is always accompanied by a Tristan chord.
-Here it
+oger North goes on to say that, with only a couple of exceptions, this "basic motif" (as he calls it) 1, a short musical cell first heard in the Prelude, is always accompanied by a Tristan chord.
+Here is how Wagner explained it:

 [Richard Wagner to Mathilde Wesendonk, 3rd March 18602]